 - That “I Heart New York” shirt makes you look like one of us!

 - Swipe your credit card to enter the subway.
 It doesn’t always work but just keep trying it.
-This is especially true during rush hour but be persistent; that line forming behind you are just frustrated that machines aren’t snappy.
+This is especially true during rush hour but be persistent.
+The people in line behind you are just frustrated that machines aren’t working fast enough.

 - Don’t forget to tip your subway train conductor.